underscoreio/underscoreio/src/html/_posts/2016-02-09-free-inject.md

 This in turn means that if we want to use another type of coproduct, i.e. another mix of DSLs (it's easy to imagine wanting to add more instructions later!), the code snippet above (and all of the convenience methods thus defined) will have to be scrapped and rewritten.
 Nobody likes doing that, so is there a more automatic solution?

+####Inject

 Let's envision a typeclass that, given a type and a coproduct, 'knows' how to correctly lift it to the coproduct level.

-####Inject

-Let's introduce a typeclass, `Inject`, defined thusly:
+Introducing `Inject`, defined thusly:

 ```scala
 trait Inject[F[_], G[_]] {